almachelouche/middleman/content/email/AU/Prospect/011/Ranger_merged.md

 segmentif = ["(user.CustomAttribute['IMD'] == 'P2')"]

   text = '''Terms & Conditions
-        <br /> <br />* Limited offer available at participating Dealers while stocks last.
+        <br /> <br />* Limited offer available on 2016 plate models at participating Dealers while stocks last.
+Recommended offer price only.
 Private and Blue, Silver and Gold Business Fleet customers only.
 Stock may vary between Dealers.
-All prices are recommended.
-See <a href="https://www.ford.com.au/latest-offers/" name="latest_offer2" style="text-decoration:underline; color:#91a4b1">www.ford.com.au/latest-offers</a> for full details.<br /><br />
+Ford Australia and Ford Dealers reserve the right to further reduce recommended prices, or otherwise change or extend these offers.
+See <a href="https://www.ford.com.au/" name="ford2" style="text-decoration:underline; color:#91a4b1">ford.com.au</a> for full details.
+Features and Recommended Driveaway price relate to 2017 model year vehicles onwards.<br /><br />
         1. Braked towing capacity when fitted with a genuine Ford towpack and towball.
 Subject to State and Territory regulations.<br /><br />
         2. Achieved when maintaining a steady speed of not more than 7km per hour.<br /><br />
         3. Buetooth® is a registered trademark of Bluetooth SIG Inc., and is used under licence.
 Some phones not compatible.'''